 430 sq. ft. timber frame two-story tiny house.

-This micro home plan has 3 sleeping areas throughout the house.
-The total square footage (430 sqft) seems to be tight for a family of four but in some countries, like the Netherlands, people are lining up for a chance to live in similar historical micro houses.
+This tiny home plan has 3 sleeping areas throughout the house.
+The total square footage (430 sqft) seems to be tight for a family of four but in some countries, like the Netherlands, people are lining up for a chance to live in similar historical compact houses.
 Take a trip to one of the typical windmill communities and search online for the waiting list to become a tenant of one of the windmills – it is 30 years long!

 The ground floor layout holds all the facilities for family functions.
 A nice 3-D rendering explains how all 3 sleeping areas can be accessed from the stairs.

 Both bedrooms have two windows and can fit in a bed and a table with some free space remaining.
 The ceiling height is enough for you to be able to stand up.
 The sleeping space on the top of the bathroom has enough height for children to sit.
-This micro home offers a very practical solution for having privacy with limited interior space.
+This tiny home offers a very practical solution for having privacy with limited interior space.

 DIY building cost $15,680

 Total floor area 366 sq. ft.
 (1st. floor 158 sq. ft. + loft 133 sq. ft.)

 Bessie is a mini house that is continuing the concept of a clean-form interior tried on a greater scale by Renzo Piano, the architect of the Centre Pompidou in Paris, France.
 As with its French prototype, all major appliances such as kitchenette, bathroom with shower, stairs leading to a loft, and storage spaces were moved outside the interior walls.